QTester APP beta 1: test manager for quantum software

 · Definition of the most appropriate techniques for testing quantum gates circuits.

 · Design of quantum mutation operators.

 · Execution engine.

 Once the first results of the scientific research were consolidated, the aQuantum team tackled the no less complex task of extending these results to the field of applied research, which began the analysis, design and development of the most appropriate tools to carry out the testing of the quantum software which, after overcoming more than one technical hurdle, allows us to present and share the use of the first beta version of QTester (Illustration 1), an APP of the QuantumPath® platform that provides different options for testing circuits developed with the QPath® platform for the technological approach of quantum gates.

 The QTester APP tool is part of the QuantumPath® platform suite of applications.
 In the commercial versions of QTester APP, the Administrator of each QPath® organization will be the one who will give permission to the members of their testing teams to access the APP, but to start working with beta 1 version of the QTester APP you must have a QuantumPath® user account.
 In this beta 1 of the application, access is supported for all types of subscription, including “Free Developer”.
 If you do not have a QuantumPath® account, you must create a Free Developer user account.

 To simplify access to QTester APP beta 1, this can be done from the QPath® web application itself, in the QAPPS > QTester section.

 Illustration 2: Access to QTester APP from QuantumPath®

-You can also access directly through the following link with the QPath® credentials:
+If you already have a QuantumPath® user account, you can also access directly through the following link with your QPath® credentials: